 No Plug?
 It’s Not A True Electric Vehicle

-Just so you’re aware, of the electric tow cars you will find listed on this website I want to make this absolutely clear, if it doesn’t have a plug so the vehicle can receive electrical energy directly, I won’t be writing about it.
+Just so you’re aware, of the electric tow cars you will find listed on this website, I want to make this absolutely clear, if it doesn’t have a plug so the vehicle can receive electrical energy directly, I won’t be writing about it.

 However, unless you are only ever going to drive downhill in an HEV, the only source of energy comes from the combustion of liquid fuel and not an electrical outlet.

-What About PHEV’s?
+What About PHEVs?

-The main emphasis of this website is to promote pure electric tow cars.
-However, electric tow cars present challenges with range/charging rate above those of electric cars which are not used for towing.
+The main emphasis of this website is to discuss pure electric tow cars.
+However, electric tow cars present challenges with range/charging rates above those of electric cars, which are not used for towing.

 Then again, electric tow cars are not used for towing all the time.
 Hence, a PHEV could potentially use electricity for most journeys when not towing.

 What About Electric Trucks?

 Therefore, what’s going to be very interesting is comparing the efficiency/consumption figures of electric tow cars and electric tow trucks.

 What About Hydrogen Tow Cars?

 While I believe hydrogen has applications for certain delivery/haulage vehicles and many heavy industry applications, it doesn’t appear there is much of a future for hydrogen-powered personal vehicles.

 Hence, I think hydrogen tow cars are going to be very niche if they ever even come to market.
 That doesn’t mean I would never write an article on a hydrogen tow car.

 The Challenges Of Electric Tow Cars

-While an electric car in principle can be an excellent tow car and ultimately they will be the best tow cars ever produced, we are still in a transitional phase with the most important component of an electric car, the battery.
+While an electric car, in principle, can be an excellent tow car, and ultimately they will be the best tow cars ever produced, we are still in a transitional phase with the most important component of an electric car, the battery.

-When towing, you should expect an electric cars range to be roughly 50% of its typical range when not towing.
+When towing, you should expect an electric cars range to be roughly 50% of its typical range when not towing

 As you cannot charge an electric car as quickly as you can put liquid fuel into an ICE car (yet), range and efficiency when towing are very important.
 Hence, that’s what this website is about.

-Currently, there is quite a limited range of electric cars which are rated to tow, though that is set to increase considerably over the coming years.
+Currently, there is quite a limited range of electric cars that are rated to tow, though that is set to increase considerably over the coming years.